Low Calorie English Muffin

 • Add a layer of cornmeal!
 If you’re craving the classic corn smell and the nostalgic crumble, dust the greased ramekins with cornmeal before adding your dough.

 • Flavor your dough.
-Instead of plain English muffins, make them with garlic powder and Italian seasonings for a savory option or cinnamon and raisin for a sweeter breakfast option.
+Instead of plain English muffins, make them with garlic powder and Italian seasonings for a savory option or cinnamon and raisins for a sweeter breakfast option.
+My niece actually prefers the cinnamon one toasted with cream cheese!

 Storage instructions